PythonJournos/refactoring101/README.md

 #### Add party

-The candidate party requires special handling for Democratics and Republicans.
+The candidate party requires special handling for Democrats and Republicans.
 Otherwise we'll default to the raw party value.

 * Migrate party-related tests from *tests/test_parser.py* to *TestCandidate* in *tests/test_models.py*.